 Section 4.
 Executive Session

-Prior to meeting in an executive seesion, the Committee must adopt a motion to go into executive session.
+Prior to meeting in an executive session, the Committee must adopt a motion to go into executive session.
 The motion must include specific reference to the substance of the matters to be discussed.
 The minutes shall reflect the specific Code of Virginia cite for allowable exemption from an open meeting.
 Matters which may be discussed in an executive session are specified in the Virginia Freedom of Information Act and include, but are not limited to:

 1. Discussion or consideration by the Scientific Advisory Committee of criminal investigative files, defined as any documents and information, including complaints, court orders, memoranda, notes, diagrams, maps, photographs, correspondence, reports, witness statements, and evidence relating to a criminal investigation or prosecution;